 For over fifty years the WEPR PTA has worked to carry out the National PTA objectives of helping home and school to “cooperate intelligently in the education of children and youth” and of guaranteeing all students “the highest advantages in physical, mental, social, and spiritual education.”
 We believe that strong, vital public education is one of the outstanding traditions of our nation and that excellence in public education relies on consistent, meaningful collaboration between school and home and the active involvement of well-informed parents and community members.

 For this reason, WEPR PTA offers a wide variety of resources and training to help you and your local PTA to fulfill your responsibilities to your school communities and members.
-Among our annual events are the Summer Social for Leadership Training, the Annual Fall Luncheon, the Advocacy Breakfast in March, the SEPTA Collaboration, and Spring Conference.
+Among our annual events are the Summer Social for Leadership Training, the Annual Fall Luncheon, the Advocacy Breakfast in the Spring, the SEPTA Collaboration, and Spring Conference.
 We encourage you to contact us with your suggestions or requests for workshops, forums, or any other sort of presentation we might offer to assist you in advocacy or leadership training.

 WEPR PTA has strong collaborative ties and partnerships.
 We work with teachers, school boards, legislators and community based organizations that provide the services for children and families or the means for those services.
 With over 50,000 members, our voice is strong together.
 We want you all to know that as PTA members this is OUR region.
 All of our advocacy efforts are much stronger when unified and we encourage you to contact us and share your unit or district’s efforts regionally.